-The Hague, Rotterdam, and Amsterdam are the principal cities and population centers in the Netherlands.
+The Hague, Rotterdam, and Amsterdam are the principal cities and population centres in the Netherlands.
 Most tourists who travel to the country visit the capital, Amsterdam.

 Amsterdam is one of the most popular tourist destinations in Europe.
 The vast number of tourist attractions in Amsterdam include the world-famous canals, the Van Gogh Museum, the Anne Frank House.
 This is in addition to its many open-air markets, including the Bloemenmarkt, the only floating flower market in the world.

-Outside of the capital city, tourists can visit the incredibly well-preserved historic windmills and houses of Kinderdijk, a UNESCO World Heritage site and one of the most popular tourist attractions in the Netherlands.
-It’s also well worth a visit to Keukenhof, one of the world’s largest flower gardens.
-Also known as the Garden of Europe, it’s positively brimming with one of the Netherlands’ most famous exports, tulips.
+Outside of the capital city, tourists can visit the incredibly well-preserved historic windmills and houses of Kinderdijk, a UNESCO World Heritage site and one of the most popular attractions in the Netherlands.
+It is also well worth a visit to Keukenhof, one of the world’s largest flower gardens.
+Also known as the Garden of Europe, it is brimming with one of the Netherlands’ most famous exports, tulips.